robynsmith/Learning-Resources/README.md

 >Will work on these when done the Learning VM tutorials above.

 ### JavaScript/Node Stack
 - [Free Code Camp](www.freecodecamp.com) *(Note: In progress)*
+>Will work on these when done the Learning VM tutorials above.

 >Working on the FCC curriculum to teach myself more about web applications and the JavaScript stack.
 >2 Projects away from the Front-end Certificate being completed.